-The ideals of open-source software can be explained by the four essential rights, which are embodied within the Free Software Foundation's General Public License (GPL):
+The four essential rights of open-source software are embodied within the Free Software Foundation's General Public License (GPL):

 - The right to use the software for any purpose. - Freedom to redistribute the software for free or for a fee. - Access to the complete source code of the program (that is, the "blueprints"). - The right to modify any part of the source, or use portions of it in other programs.